brandonleekramer/biocomplexity/README.md

 # UVA Biocomplexity (Select Works)

-In this repo, I share a select number of works I completed while at UVA's Biocomplexity Institute and Initiative.
+In this repo, I share a select number of works I have worked on while at UVA's Biocomplexity Institute and Initiative.

 ## Fairfax